HARICA-official/debian-weak-keys/README.md

 | lenny | openssl_0.9.8g-8 | i386 | noreadrnd | 2048 | `lenny/openssl_0.9.8g-8/i386/noreadrnd/rsa-2048` | 609363 |
 | lenny | openssl_0.9.8g-8 | i386 | noreadrnd | 4096 | `lenny/openssl_0.9.8g-8/i386/noreadrnd/rsa-4096` | 609377 |

-The files created with the `etch` release are not included in the tarball because they are duplicates of the ones created with the `lenny` release and more specifically of the `rnd` and `noreadrnd` variants.
+The files created with the `etch` release are not included because they are duplicates of the ones created with the `lenny` release and more specifically of the `rnd` and `noreadrnd` variants.

 Kudos to pkoro.